The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 “Without an agent, you’ll be on your own to determine the types of inspections you should perform.
 Most buyers don’t know how to spot potential problems such as dry rot or wet basements, or know how to determine if a sewer inspection is necessary,” warns Wientraub.

-Another tricky aspect to buying on your own is the fact that many inspections require an agent to be present for inspections and appraisals.
-In California, a licensed agent is required to be present for when a buyer is in property and usually it is the buyer’s agent…which you won’t have if you’re trying to go it alone.
+In California, a licensed agent is required to be present for inspections or appraisals, and usually this is the buyer’s agent…which you won’t have if you’re trying to go it alone.

 In 2007, California Gov. Arnold Schwarzenegger signed into law, SB 223.
 This bill reformed the appraisal process because in years past, appraisers were pressured to hit a predetermined value for a property set by the mortgage brokers, or homeowners, to push a sale.